Connor Wong Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 8.5 K/9, which ranks 21st in the league.
+- The Rays pitching staff is 20th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Rays' 3.70 team ERA ranks sixth across all MLB pitching staffs.
+- The Rays have a 3.73 team ERA that ranks sixth across all MLB pitching staffs.

-- Rays pitchers combine to allow the ninth-fewest home runs in baseball (60 total, one per game).
+- The Rays surrender the ninth-fewest home runs in baseball (60 total, one per game).

-- The Rays will look to Kelley (0-1) in his third start of the season.
+- Bradley gets the start for the Rays, his seventh of the season.
+He is 3-2 with a 3.60 ERA and 42 strikeouts in 30 2/3 innings pitched.

-- The righty last appeared in relief on Wednesday, when he tossed scoreless two-thirds of an inning against the Chicago Cubs while giving up two hits.
+- In his last time out on Monday against the Chicago Cubs, the righty tossed 5 2/3 innings, giving up no earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.